code-differently/Lecture-Slides/lectures/forms/content.md

 -
 ### The Target Attribute
 * Specifies if the submitted result will open in a new browser tab or in the current window
-* A value of ''"_self"' means the form will be submitted in the current window.
-Having a value of '"_blank"' will make the form result open in a new browser tab
+* A value of "_self" means the form will be submitted in the current window.
+Having a value of "_blank" will make the form result open in a new browser tab

 -